Symbolic Manipulation in QFT: A Pedestrian's Guide to FORM via Julia

 form calc.frm

-This reads the script, evaluates the algebra, and prints the result to standard output.
+FORM will read the file, crunch the algebra, and dump the result to standard output.

 The Julia-FORM Bridge